kubernetes-sigs/aws-load-balancer-controller/docs/guide/service/annotations.md

 - <a name="lb-internal">`service.beta.kubernetes.io/aws-load-balancer-internal`</a> specifies whether the NLB will be internet-facing or internal.

     !!!note "deprecation note"
         This annotation is deprecated starting v2.2.0 release in favor of the new [aws-load-balancer-scheme](#lb-scheme) annotation.
-It will will be supported, but in case of ties, the aws-load-balancer-scheme gets precedence.
+It will be supported, but in case of ties, the aws-load-balancer-scheme gets precedence.

     !!!example
         ```